Photo:

 Bonus: The NOAH Center

-Though The NOAH Center, located in Stanwood, isn’t technically a sanctuary, this place is doing great work and welcomes visitors for public tours.
+Although The NOAH Center, located in Stanwood, Washington, isn’t technically a sanctuary, this place is doing great work and welcomes visitors for public tours.
 So, what are you waiting for?
 If you’re ready to adopt, it’s time to take your family over to The NOAH Center to find your next furry forever friend.

-Adopt: Available animal listings and bookings to visit prior to adoption are available on The Noah Center’s website.
+Adopt: Available animal listings and bookings to visit prior to adoption are available on The NOAH Center’s website.